cvicens/Redhatters-Project/README.md

 All in one week... nice.

-At least I had a couple of secret weapons, I had access to a Red Hat Mobile Application Platform (RHMAP for short) and a lot of enthusiasm.
+At least I had a couple of secret weapons, I had access to a Red Hat Mobile Application Platform environment (RHMAP for short) and a lot of enthusiasm.

+At the end of this article you'll be able to understand how to integrate RHMAP with socket.io, how to use properly RHMAP Javascript SDK in an angular 2+ application and how to setup custom authentication for your apps.

+If you have some experience with RHMAP you'll also be able to get the whole project up and running in no time, but in order to make it easier for all the rest I'll write a second part where I'll explain all the details to import the assets in your own environment.

 **Disclaimers**